Associate Professor of History and Director of Undergraduate Studies

 The past offers tools for understanding our present circumstances.
 And, I believe, history can guide us in navigating the future, for making the choices that are necessary to create a fair and sustainable economy for all.

 As a scholar, teacher, editor, and public intellectual, I aim to advance critical histories of capitalism.
-At The New School, I serve the Co-Director of the Robert L. Heilbroner Center for Capitalism Studies.
-I engage non-academic audiences as a member of Scholar’s Committee for the New York at its Core exhibit at the City Museum of New York, a Distinguished Lecturer for the Organization of American Historians, a consultant to documentary films, and by writing for outlets like Public Books, The Nation, Dissent, and Public Seminar.
-My media appearances include BBC, NPR, and C-SPAN, while my work has been featured in The New York Times, Chinese National Television, Radio OpenSource, Majority Report with Sam Seder, and Who Makes the Cents?
+At The New School, I serve as the Co-Director of the Robert L. Heilbroner Center for Capitalism Studies.
+I engage non-academic audiences as a member of Scholar’s Committee for the New York at its Core exhibit at the City Museum of New York, a Distinguished Lecturer for the Organization of American Historians, a consultant to documentary films, and by writing for publications like Public Books, The Nation, Dissent, and Public Seminar.
+My media appearances include BBC, NPR, C-SPAN, and PBS, while my work has been featured in outlets including The New York Times, Business World, Chinese National Television, Radio OpenSource, Majority Report with Sam Seder, Bloomberg, and Who Makes the Cents?

 One of my favorite aspects of academic life is lending my support to other scholars and writers.
-I am fortunate to do as a Senior Editor of Public Seminar and as a Co-Editor of the book series Studies in the History of U.S. Capitalism published by Columbia University Press.
+I am fortunate to do as a graduate student advisor and as an Editor of Public Seminar, a member of the Editorial Board of Dissent, and a Co-Editor of the book series Studies in the History of U.S. Capitalism published by Columbia University Press.

 When Wall Street Met Main Street: The Quest for an Investors’ Democracy (Harvard University Press, 2011)

-“What Was the Great Bull Market?
-The Need to Historicize Valuation” in ed.
-Sven Beckert and Christine Desan, The New History of American Capitalism (New York: Columbia University Press, forthcoming)
+“What Was The Great Bull Market?: Value, Valuation, and Financial History” in ed.
+Sven Beckert and Christine Desan, The New History of American Capitalism (New York: Columbia University Press, 2018)

 “Occupied Wall Street Journal,” Museum of the City of New York, November 2016